ErrorOnUsername/joy/README.md

 omit the parameters if you don't want parameters.

 ### `let`
-This keyword is used to declate variables.
+This keyword is used to declare variables.
 And with these, we get to use the `:=` operator. `:=` lets us implicity type a variable.
 For example:
 ```
 // implicity typed as string